School Governance

 Professional administrative staff brings support and oversight to a wide range of administrative and business matters.
 The Administration carries out the necessary day-to-day business activities of coordinating and operating an organization.
 The Director of Administration leads the Administration, carries out the decisions and standing policies of the Board and College of Teachers, and strives to serve the needs of the Faculty, parents, and students.
 Administrative functions operating under the leadership of the Director of Administration include the following: development, enrollment, student records, human resources, finance, marketing and public relations, legal and regulatory issues, and main office.

-The Director of Education provides oversight and leadership to the life of the administration and faculty, together with the College of Teachers and Board of Directors, to the school as a whole.
-The Director of Education is an employee of the Board of Directors.
-The Board of Directors is responsible for hiring and evaluating the Director of Education.
+The Director of Education provides oversight and leadership to the life of the administration and faculty, together with the College of Teachers and Board of Trustees, to the school as a whole.
+The Director of Education is an employee of the Board of Trustees.
+The Board of Trustees is responsible for hiring and evaluating the Director of Education.

 Other Governance Groups